 Where to start to reduce OT Cybersecurity risks on IT networks?
 Risk Management with IoT devices may seem tricky but does not have to be.

-In summary, do your devices reside on a common network monitored by IT?
+In summary, do your devices reside on a shared network monitored by IT?
 If not, you are not a scanned threat.
 If yes, continue.

 Next, get the list of devices from IT and see what changes you can make organically to help reduce the issues.

-Otherwise, if the device has too many issues, firmware and configuration changes will not correct the issue, it is time to cut the cord (Ethernet Cable), Plan B.
+Otherwise, if the device has too many issues, firmware and configuration changes will not correct the problem.
+It is time to cut the cord (Ethernet Cable), Plan B.

-If you have questions about your application, we are glad to talk to you, email and phone calls are free.
+If you have questions about your application, we will talk to you; email and phone calls are free.